 - C13.
 The program enrolls only baccalaureate prepared students who meet admission criteria.
 Admission requirements include: - a.
 Registration as a professional nurse in the United States, its territories or protectorates. - b.
 At least one year of experience as a RN in a critical care setting (see Glossary: Critical care experience). - C14.
 The basic nurse anesthesia academic curriculum and prerequisite courses focus on coursework in anesthesia practice: pharmacology of anesthetic agents and adjuvant drugs including concepts in chemistry and biochemistry (105 hours); anatomy, physiology, and pathophysiology (135 hours); professional aspects of nurse anesthesia practice (45 hours); basic and advanced principles of anesthesia practice including physics, equipment, technology and pain management (105 hours); research (30 hours); and clinical correlation conferences (45 hours); radiology; and ultrasound. - C15.
 The didactic curriculum includes three (3) separate comprehensive graduate level courses in advanced physiology/pathophysiology, advanced health assessment, and advanced pharmacology (see Glossary: Advanced health assessment). - C16.
 The amount of advanced standing or transfer credits awarded by the degree granting institution is clearly stated and publicized. - C17.
 The clinical curriculum provides students with opportunities for experiences in the perioperative process that are unrestricted, and promote their development as competent safe nurse anesthetists. - C18.
-The nurse anesthesia clinical curriculum prepares the student for the full scope of current practice in a variety of work settings and requires a minimum of 600 clinical cases and 2000 clinical hours including a variety of procedures, techniques, and specialty practice (see Appendix and Glossary Clinical Hours). (+) - C18.
-The nurse anesthesia clinical curriculum prepares the student for the full scope of current practice in a variety of work settings and requires a minimum of 550 clinical cases including a variety of procedures, techniques, and specialty practice (see Appendix). (--) - C19.
+The nurse anesthesia clinical curriculum prepares the student for the full scope of current practice in a variety of work settings and requires a minimum of 600 clinical cases and 2000 clinical hours including a variety of procedures, techniques, and specialty practice (see Appendix and Glossary Clinical Hours). - C19.
 The program provides opportunities for students to obtain clinical experiences outside the regular clinical schedule by a call experience or other mechanism (see Glossary: Call Experience). - C20.
-The program demonstrates that it has achieved its stated outcomes.
+The program demonstrates that it has achieved its stated outcomes. - C21.
+The program demonstrates that graduates have acquired knowledge, skills and competencies in patient safety, perianesthetic management, critical thinking, communication, and the competencies needed to fulfill their professional responsibility.

-- C21.
-The program demonstrates that graduates have acquired knowledge, skills and competencies in patient safety, perianesthetic management, critical thinking, communication, and the competencies needed to fulfill their professional responsibility. - a.
+- a.
 Patient safety is demonstrated by the ability of the graduate to: - 1.
 Be vigilant in the delivery of patient care. - 2.
 Refrain from engaging in extraneous activities that abandon or minimize vigilance while providing direct patient care (e.g., texting, reading, emailing, etc.) - 3.
 Protect patients from iatrogenic complications. - 4.
 Participate in the positioning of patients to prevent injury. - 5.
 Conduct a comprehensive and appropriate equipment check. - 6.
 Utilize standard precautions and appropriate infection control measures. - b.
 Individualized perianesthetic management is demonstrated by the ability of the graduate to: - 1.
 Provide care throughout the perianesthetic continuum. - 2.
 Use a variety of current anesthesia techniques, agents, adjunctive drugs, and equipment while providing anesthesia. - 3.
 Administer general anesthesia to patients of all ages and physical conditions for a variety of surgical and medically related procedures. - 4.
 Provide anesthesia services to all patients, including trauma and emergency cases. - 5.
 Administer and manage a variety of regional anesthetics. - 6.
 Function as a resource person for airway and ventilatory management of patients. - 7.
 Possess current advanced cardiac life support (ACLS) recognition. - 8.
 Possess current pediatric advanced life support (PALS) recognition. - 9.
 Deliver culturally competent perianesthetic care throughout the anesthesia experience (see Glossary: Culturally competent). - 10.
-Perform a comprehensive history and physical assessment (see Glossary: Comprehensive History and Physical Assessment).
+Perform a comprehensive history and physical assessment (see Glossary: Comprehensive History and Physical Assessment). - c.
+Critical thinking is demonstrated by the graduate's ability to: - 1.
+Apply knowledge to practice in decision-making and problem solving.